 Microsoft recently made available for download, the Enhanced Mitigation Experience Toolkit 5.5.
 EMET is one of the best security tools for Windows 10/8/7, that helps prevent vulnerabilities in installed software from being exploited by malware and malicious processes.
 This is achieved with the help of security mitigation technologies, which function as special protections and obstacles that an exploit author must defeat to exploit software vulnerabilities.

-If you are using Windows 10 v1709 or later, you do not have to use EMET as the built-in Exploit Guard features in Windows Defender Security Center performs the same function.
+If you are using Windows 10 v1709 or later, you do not have to use EMET as the built-in Exploit Protection features in Windows Defender Security Center performs the same function.

 Enhanced Mitigation Experience Toolkit EMET

 Today, software vulnerabilities and exploits have become a part of life, what with vulnerabilities being found in every commonly used software every other day.
 Security mitigation technologies can help keep you protected even before the updates are released by the software vendors, as they make it more difficult for an attacker to exploit vulnerabilities.
 It basically does this by letting users force applications to use key security defenses like Address Space Layout Randomization (ASLR) and Data Execution Prevention (DEP).
 You can use it to protect Microsoft as well as non-Microsoft applications.